vicfran/android-image-download/README.md

  - ImageDownloadManager

     Main file of the project.
-Creates a pool of threads to download images and manages its download.
+Creates a pool of threads to download images and manages the downloads.
 Uses an image cache with fixed size, based on the memory available assigned to the app (heap).
-Images are created based on heap size too, this is for memory management and performance, to avoid
+Images are created based on heap size, this is for memory management and performance, to avoid
- OutOfMemoryException in case images were too big or memory available too short.
+ OutOfMemoryException when images were too big or memory available too short.

     Implements Singleton pattern, only one instance of this class must be created, to use this object always call getSharedImageManager() method.